DOH-JPD2303/LinkageRefImp/README.md

 First, we convert birth day/month/year to string variables.
 Next, we assign a row ID to uniquely identify each record.
 Finally, we assign a "person ID", which uniquely identifies persons, some of whom have 2+ records in the full dataset.
-The person ID is the desired target of our model.
+In a production scenario, the goal would be to create and maintain the person ID variable.

 ```{r}
 # Universal type conversions, missingness handling, and assigning persistent IDs